subframe7536/maple-font/README.md

 ### Simpified Chinese, Traditional Chinese and Japanese

-The CN version contails the glyphs of simplified and traditional Chinese, and Japanese, which are not as normal as most famous fonts.
-The CJK glyphs' spacing is much looser for better metric alignment, see details in [this issue](https://github.com/subframe7536/maple-font/issues/211).
+The CN version contails the glyphs of simplified and traditional Chinese, and Japanese, which are not as normal as most CN fonts.
+The CJK glyphs' spacing is much looser for better metric alignment, see details in [release notes](https://github.com/subframe7536/maple-font/releases/tag/cn-base) and [this issue](https://github.com/subframe7536/maple-font/issues/211).

 ![](./resources/2-1.png)